 1105.7 Termination of relief devices.
 Pressure relief devices, fusible plugs and purge systems located within the machinery room shall terminate outside of the structure at a location not less than 15 feet (4572 mm) above the adjoining grade level and not less than 20 feet (6096 mm) from any window, ventilation opening or exit.

-1105.8 Emergency pressure control system.
-Refrigeration systems containing more than 6.6 pounds (3 kg) of flammable, toxic or highly toxic refrigerant or ammonia shall be provided with an emergency pressure control system in accordance with Section 606.10 of the fire code.
+1105.9 Emergency pressure control system.
+Permanently installed refrigeration systems containing more than 6.6 pounds (3 kg) of flammable, toxic or highly toxic refrigerant or ammonia shall be provided with an emergency pressure control system in accordance with Section 606.10 of the fire code.

 MACHINERY ROOM, SPECIAL REQUIREMENTS

 1106.1 General.
 Where required by Section 1104.2, the machinery room shall meet the requirements of this section in addition to the requirements of Section 1105.

 1106.2 Elevated temperature.
 There shall not be an open flame-producing device or continuously operating hot surface over 800°F (427°C) permanently installed in the room.

 1106.3 Ammonia room ventilation.
 Ventilation systems in ammonia machinery rooms shall be operated continuously at the ventilation rate specified in Section 1105.6.3.